General Information for Residents

 Attach the following documents to the Temporary Absence Form if you are temporarily out of the NWT because you are:

-- An OUT-OF-TERRITORY STUDENT - If you are going to a post-secondary school outside of the NWT, provide documentation that shows you are enrolled full time (as defined by the school) or a copy of the Student Financial Assistance approval.
+- An OUT-OF-TERRITORY STUDENT – If you are going to a post-secondary school outside of the NWT, provide documentation that shows you are enrolled full time (as defined by the school).

 - A HIGH PERFORMANCE ATHLETE – If you are training Out-of-Territory provide documentation showing that you have received a grant from the NWT High Performance Athlete Program and a letter from the National Sporting Organization or National Sporting Association certified coach.

-- A SNOWBIRD – If you leave the NWT for long winter vacations, provide a copy of the northern allowance section of your most recent income tax form (please black out financial information) and a statutory declaration affirming that you are a NWT resident.
+- A SNOWBIRD – If you leave the NWT for long winter vacations, provide a copy of your most recent income tax form (please black out financial information) and a statutory declaration affirming that you are a NWT resident.

 For NWT residents travelling outside of Canada, the cost of medically necessary services for emergency or sudden illness will be reimbursed at NWT rates only, in Canadian funds.
 You will be responsible for paying the difference between the full amount charged and the amount reimbursed by the Health Services Administration Office.
 The difference may be considerable and for this reason, it is recommended that you get travel insurance when travelling outside of Canada.